x4nth055/emotion-recognition-using-speech/README.md

 ```
 python grid_search.py
 ```
-This may take several hours to complete execution, once it is finished, results are stored in `grid` folder.
+This may take several hours to complete execution, once it is finished, best estimators are stored and pickled in `grid` folder.

 ## Example 1: Using 3 Emotions
 The way to build and train a model for classifying 3 emotions is as shown below: